Mass Central Rail Trail: Quabbin Valley and East Quabbin Land Trust

-After the Ware River crossing, though Frohloff Farm and Accessible Rail Trail, through Upper Church Street, almost to the Ware–Hardwick Covered Bridge, a 2.7 miles section is known as the Mass Central Rail Trail Expansion.
-The East Quabbin Land Trust (EQLT), a 501(c)(3) nonprofit, purchased Frohloff Farm in 2018 and completed the Expansion in 2022.
+From Grenville Park, the town of Ware built an accessible connector trail, the Grenville Park Connector Trail to MCRT, that was opened in September 2026.
+Past Frohloff Farm, through Upper Church Street, almost to the Ware–Hardwick Covered Bridge, a 2.7 miles section is known as the Mass Central Rail Trail: Ware.
+The East Quabbin Land Trust (EQLT), a 501(c)(3) nonprofit, purchased Frohloff Farm in 2018 and completed an expansion in 2022.
 The remaining section to the covered bridge is unimproved and not open to the public.

-A 1 miles section through the village of Gilbertville, Hardwick is known as the Ware River Park in Gilbertville section of the Mass Central Rail Trail.
+A 1 miles section through the village of Gilbertville, Hardwick is known as the Mass Central Rail Trail: Ware River Park.
 It is owned by the Town of Hardwick, running from just after the covered bridge to the Saint Aloysius Cemetery.
-A portion of this section is known as the Gilbertville Fitness Trail, built in 2014.
+A portion of this section was known as the Gilbertville Fitness Trail, built in 2014.
 In 2022, the Town was awarded $133,000 in state funds to improve the section to MCRT standards, and it opened in 2023.
 The rail ROW paralleling Route 32 from Gilbertville to Creamery Road is no longer intact and has been lost to development and private ownership.
 In addition, the bridge over the active rail ROW is missing.
 This stretch is not open to public use.